algorandfoundation/algokit-cli/docs/architecture-decisions/2024-01-13_native_binaries.md

 **Pros**

-- Nuitka translates Python code into C++ and then compiles it, which can result in performance improvements.
+- Nuitka translates Python code into C and then compiles it, which can result in performance improvements.
 - Cross-Platform: Supports multiple platforms including Windows, macOS, and Linux.
 - Official github action simplifies the process of building executables for different platforms.

 **Cons**

-- Compilation Time: The process of converting Python to C++ and then compiling can be time-consuming.
+- Compilation Time: The process of converting Python to C and then compiling can be time-consuming.
 Up to ~30 minutes on github with 3 parallel jobs.
-- Size of Executable: The resulting executables can be larger due to the inclusion of the Python interpreter and the compiled C++ code.
+- Size of Executable: The resulting executables can be larger due to the inclusion of the Python interpreter and the compiled C code.
 Sub 70MB.
 - Limited Support: Nuitka does not support Python 3.12.
 - Cross compilation options but still requires something like ManyLinux docker image for building and capturing oldest versions of linux distros to maximize compatibility